Search

 Unless you have electronic restraints, securing a wheelchair in a short cut van can be difficult for staff

-In a short cut minivan, the front restraints are directly behind the second row bench.
+In a short cut minivan, the front restraints are directly behind the second-row bench.
 To use them, drivers have to slide the bench seats forward and bend down to access the front restraints.
 Most drivers find this very difficult.

 The ride quality is not as comfortable